m0ngr31/kanzi/README.md

 After you've done that, run `pip install virtualenv`.
 This is required for a later step.

-Now, clone my repo: `git clone https://github.com/m0ngr31/kodi-alexa.git` and `cd kodi-alexa`.
+Now, clone my repo: `git clone https://github.com/m0ngr31/kanzi.git` and `cd kanzi`.
 Once you are inside the project directory, you're going to create a new "Virtual environement" and then activate it:
 `virtualenv venv` and `source venv/bin/activate` (if you are on Windows, that's `venv\Scripts\activate.bat` or `venv\Scripts\activate.ps1` for Powershell).

 Next you need to create the file `kodi.config` from the [kodi.config.example template](https://raw.githubusercontent.com/m0ngr31/kodi-voice/master/kodi_voice/kodi.config.example) and enter the correct information for: address, port, username, and password.
 I'll go over the other variables in another section below.